 Lower-Division Writing Courses

 ENG 215: Strategies of Academic Writing

-In Strategies of Academic Writing, students develop a more in-depth approach to academic writing.
+In Strategies of Academic Writing, students develop an in-depth approach to academic writing.
 For this course, I focused on helping students to learn the genre conventions of their particular discipline.
-Towards this end, students first researched several scholarly articles within their field, writing both an annotated bibliography, including an article from one ASU faculty member they were interested in interviewing.
-From their bibliography, the students worked on a genre analysis of in order to examine some of the common writing styles and types of evidence used in those articles.
-Following this, students conduct an interview with a professor at ASU in their discipline and write a critical reflection on the interview data and what they learned from the professor and from the process of completing the interview.
+Towards this end, students first researched several scholarly articles within their field.
+They compile this research into an annotated bibliography and include an article from one Arizona State University faculty member they were interested in interviewing.
+From their bibliography, the students work on a genre analysis that examines some of the common writing tropes and types of evidence used in those articles.
+Following this, students conduct an interview with a professor at Arizona State University in their discipline and write a critical reflection on the interview data and from the process of completing the interview.
 The culminating project is a research proposal based on their previous research and the methods (primarily ethnographic) that we discussed in class.

 This work by Abigail Oakley is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.